jaanga/jaanga.github.io/readme.md

-﻿<span style=display:none; >[You are now in GitHub source code view - click this link to view this read me file as a web page]( http://jaanga.github.io/ "View file as a web page." ) </span>
+<span style=display:none; >[You are now in GitHub source code view - click this link to view this read me file as a web page]( http://jaanga.github.io/ "View file as a web page." ) </span>
 <input type=button onclick=window.location.href='https://github.com/jaanga/jaanga.github.io/'; value='You are now in GitHub web page view - Click this button to view this read me file as source code' />

 [Jaanga]( http://jaanga.github.io/ ) »